 I did it!
 I self-published Cuba: A Travel Journal with Recipes in e-book.
+With lots of photos.

 I had been wanting to publish this book since returning from Cuba in February.
 The journal chronicles, via stories and photos, my eight-day trip through Cuba with my husband and a small tour group.
 It also includes Cuban recipes I had cooked and tested during quarantine after my return to Utah, along with their photos.